 Finally, the defendants must pay refunds to consumers who bought Mercola brand indoor tanning systems between January 1, 2012 and the present.
 An FTC redress administrator will send refund eligibility notices and claim forms to these consumers.
 Purchasers who want a refund must return the claim form by the date stated in the letter.
 The defendants are required to pay a maximum of $5,334,067 to cover the cost of refunds and administration of the refund program.

 The Commission vote authorizing the filing of the complaint and approving the proposed final order was 3-0.
 The complaint and proposed final order were filed in the U.S. District Court for the Northern District of Illinois, Eastern Division.

 The FTC is a member of the National Prevention Council, which provides coordination and leadership at the federal level regarding prevention, wellness, and health promotion practices.
 This case advances the National Prevention Strategy’s goal of increasing the number of Americans who are healthy at every stage of life.
 These cases are part of the FTC’s ongoing efforts to protect consumers from misleading advertising.

-NOTE: The Commission authorizes the filing of a complaint when it has “reason to believe” that the law has or is being violated, and it appears to the Commission that a proceeding is in the public interest.
-A complaint is not a finding or ruling that the defendants have actually violated the law.
+NOTE: The Commission files a complaint when it has “reason to believe” that the law has been or is being violated and it appears to the Commission that a proceeding is in the public interest.
+Stipulated final orders have the force of law when approved and signed by the District Court judge.